Brexit and Amazon UK: FBA Stops Inventory Transfers Between EU and the UK – What Sellers Can Do!

 • Brexit will not have any impact on the pan-European orders outside the UK.
 Amazon FBA/EFN will continue to transfer stock between European logistics centres and will continue to fulfil orders on the German, French, Italian or Spanish website.

 Get your money back!
-SellerLogic Lost & Found finds every FBA error.
+SELLERLOGIC Lost & Found finds every FBA error.
 Find out more!

 What Companies Can Do Now